MohammedAnasNathani/Android-Internship-Projects/README.md

 ---

 ### 🧮 Secret Code Calculator
-A basic calculator with clean UI that hides a secret message when specific number combinations are entered.
+A basic calculator with clean UI that reveals a secret message when specific number combinations are entered.

 ---